 That fix only applies to the message database and log files, however.
 A number of smaller administrative files need to be stored on the Exchange server or on the SAN.

 This week's announcement fixed the other major problem: Exchange needs to find where its database and logs are stored as it boots, not after.
-The feature pack for Storage Server 2003 (SS03) includes code that runs on Exchange 2003 servers that provides a persistent connection
+The feature pack for Storage Server 2003 (SS03) includes code that runs on Exchange 2003 servers that provides a persistent connection to SS03 filers.
+It requires, however, that users implement Microsoft's Distributed File System (DFS) for the connection between Exchange and SS03.

 While NAS support is already available in Exchange, the feature pack for SS03 will probably not be available for 60-90 days from the vendors who offer those products (such as Dell and HP).